-Best Streaming Devices 2020
+Stream with the best devices of 2021

 - No official support for Google apps beyond YouTube

-The Fire TV Stick 4K produces high-quality video and summons the best voice assistant today with the tap of a button.

-Best for Apple Users: Apple TV 4K
+Best for Apple users: Apple TV 4K

 For regular Apple users, the choice of the best streaming device truly is a simple one.
 Apple TV 4K is built to accommodate your iOS devices with AirPlay 2, serve as a HomeKit hub for your smart home cams, plays or displays your iTunes purchases or iCloud photos, allows you to play Apple Arcade games, and puts Apple TV+ shows front and center.
 For everyone else, it's a rather expensive streaming box that doesn't cater to other tech ecosystems.

 That said, Apple TV 4K doesn't just coast on its brand name, cramming several useful features into its premium streaming device to try and justify the high cost.
-For instance, it has a Gbps ethernet port for consistent internet speeds while streaming Dolby Vision and Atmos content; it has a 2.38 GHz, 6-core processor that makes menus and searches move faster than the norm; it has a Picture-in-Picture mode that lets you use two different apps at once on your TV; and it supports several live TV services, including Hulu with Live TV, YouTube TV, AT&T TV, Sling TV, and Charter Spectrum.
+For instance, it has a Gbps ethernet port for consistent internet speeds while streaming Dolby Vision and Atmos content; it has a powerful Apple 12 Bionic chip that makes menus and searches move faster than the norm; it has a Picture-in-Picture mode that lets you use two different apps at once on your TV; and it supports several live TV services, including Hulu with Live TV, YouTube TV, AT&T TV, Sling TV, and Charter Spectrum.
+The latest version comes with an improved Siri remote and the ability to use your iPhone to color calibrate the screen.

 As for its negatives, they're fairly predictable.
-For $200, you get many of the same specs that you'll find on the Chromecast with Google TV at a quarter of the cost.
+The price is still a bit steep, as you get many of the same specs that you'll find on the Chromecast with Google TV at a quarter of the cost.
 And you must rely on Siri for voice commands instead of Alexa or Google Assistant.

 Pros: